Reform Groups Rally Opposition to Farmworker Amnesty Vote on Wednesday

 Our community includes the top agricultural-producing counties in the nation, and in addition to the blessings of our resources, we must maintain a vibrant workforce to farm the land — including guest workers.
 This is an issue that Congress needs to address.
 I look forward to working with my colleagues in the House and Senate to find commonsense solutions that uphold the rule of law, that farmers can support and can be signed into law.

 Democrats, however, might be persuaded to oppose the bill because the H-2A rules subordinate American workers to employers, she said.
-Her group is targeting Democrats who won the election in districts which voted for Trump in 2016:
+Her group is targeting Democrats who won the election in districts that voted for Trump in 2016:

 GOP legislators “don’t seem to mind the indentured servitude, although it may be harder for some Democrats to vote for indentured servitude. … We have not given up on anybody. … We’ve got grass-roots calling all of them.”